TheSequencingCenter/README-template/README.md

 ## License

-Include the license under which the project is distributed.
-For example:
+This application is licensed under the [MIT LICENSE](LICENSE).

+## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contact